Back to blog

 Stop guessing.
 Answer these three questions:

-• Above 50%: You have a working system.
+• Above 50%: You've got a working system.
 The question is whether you can do it more efficiently.

-• 10-50%: You are trying but falling behind.
+• 10-50%: You're trying but falling behind.
 Time to systematize or delegate.

-• Below 10%: You are leaving money on the table.
-The data shows what happens when studios respond, and what it costs when they do not.
+• Below 10%: You're leaving money on the table.
+The data shows what happens when studios respond, and what it costs when they don't.

 How close are you to the next tier threshold?